TJU-DRL-LAB/AI-Optimizer/offline-rl-algorithms/README.md

 This repository contains the codes of representative benchmarks and algorithms on the topic of Offline Reinforcement Learning.
 The repository is developed based on [d3rlpy](https://github.com/takuseno/d3rlpy) following MIT license to shed lights on the research on the above three challenges.
 While inheriting its advantages, the additional features include (or will be included).

  - For people who are insterested in Offline RL, our introduction of each algorithm and our [tutorial blogs](https://zhuanlan.zhihu.com/p/414497708) can be helpful.
  - For RL practicers (especially who work on related fields), we provide advanced Offline RL algorithms with strong performance and different kinds of datasets.
-In detail, we provide:
+In detail, we provide contents and supports for:
    - **A unified algorithm framework with rich and fair comparisons bewteen different algorithms**  (In Progress)
    - **Abundant and real-world datasets**:
-     - Multimodal datasets (DDL: 2022/05/30)
-     - Real-world industrial datasets (DDL: TBD)
+     - Real-world industrial datasets Waymo
-     - Augmented datasets (and corresponding methods) (DDL: 2022/09/30)
-     - Datasets obtained using representation learning (and corresponding methods) (DDL: 2022/09/30)
    - **More easy-to-use log systems support**:
-     - Wandb (DDL: 2022/04/30)
+     - Wandb
 ![Ecology of Offline RL](https://github.com/TJU-DRL-LAB/AI-Optimizer/blob/main/offline-rl-algorithms/Framework%20of%20Offline%20RL.png)